top of page

 Bio

-Bailey Triggs is a fine artist from West Palm Beach, Florida who is currently living and working in Savannah, Georgia.
+Bailey Triggs is a fine artist from West Palm Beach, Florida who is currently living and working in Hallandale Beach, Florida.
 Her heavily textured work delves into the emotional and material aspects of memory, deeply influenced by her personal experiences with dementia in her family and the uncertainty of her own future.
 Her practice is an exploration of how we hold onto the past, both through the physicality of objects and the subjective nature of recollection.

 Artist Statement